OgagaOnuta/Dust/Python/Cisco-OpenEDG/Python_Essentials-1.md

 a thing usually decreases the number of things to do, and also prevent an _infinite loop_.

-**REMEMBER**
-Don't feel obliged to code your programs in the shortest and most compact way.
+> **REMEMBER:** Don't feel obliged to code your programs in the shortest and
-_Readability_ may be a more important factor.
+> most compact way. _Readability_ may be a more important factor.
+Keep your
-Keep your code ready for a new programmer.
+> code ready for a new programmer.

 You can use _triple quotes (''' OR """) to print strings on multiple lines in order to make text easier to read, or create a special text-based design.